gargi-m21/clone-proj2/README.md

 - Responsive layout for desktop and mobile
 - Header with logo, search bar, and navigation
 - Product categories and banners
-- Product grid with images, prices, and details
+- Product grid with images and details
 - Footer with quick links

 ---